 The Hawks took the opening kickoff of the second half and drove deep into West territory, to the 11 yard line.
 But the turnover bug bit them again.
 Barot fumbled the snap, picked it up, and fumbled again.
 This time West recovered at the 22.
 But new coach Jeff Harig saw his offense struggle throughout much of the night.
 Eventually his defense would break.
 For at least one drive.
-Hardin Valley's Aaron Dykes scampered 25 yards left; as the Hawks took a Certainly both teams were 12-9 lead with 3:15 to go in After a Hawks field goal possession at their own 27 yard line.
-For the first time passing of Zach Harshey The Hawks offense was and the rushing and catching forced to punt the football of DeVante Patrick brought There, Harshey threw it to an opening in the middle of the field.
-De'erik Elder caught it, and then ran into the end zone.
-Incredibly, with 6:48 to go, West had a 16-15 lead.
-With 2:32 remaining chance to pull it out, starting their final drive at the West 46.
-With 58 seconds left the Hawks faced 4th and 11 at the 47.
-Barot threw deep, but it went through the hands of Jeremiah Russell, a former West Rebel himself.
-West would run out the clock.
+Hardin Valley's Aaron Dykes scampered 25 yards left; as the Hawks took a Certainly both teams were 12-9 lead with 3:15 to go in After a Hawks field goal handle the snap and West early in the fourth made recovered at the Hawks 29. the score 15-9, West took possession at their own 27 yard line.
+For the first time position however, and West all night, the Rebels offense took possession at their own moved the football.
+The passing of Zach Harshey The Hawks offense was and the rushing and catching Wilkinson scored eight Bearden setter Krispoints and had four digs.